jeffkbkim/garagesale/README.md

-# Welcome to the greatest Garage Sell App, yet
+# Welcome to ffff00, the greatest Garage Sale application, yet